 - It can be used on unlimited devices across Windows, macOS, Android, iOS, Linux, and VPN routers.

-- It offers three plans that seem affordable, but come with some fine print.
+- It offers two plans that seem affordable, but come with some fine print.

 - Customer service is responsive, but a bit slow.